 Debt Management, a program within the Finance Department, is responsible for managing the debt issuance process for all City borrowings.
-FY 2018-19 debt issuance totaled \$640 million, composed of a \$150 million tax and revenue anticipation note ("TRAN"), \$71 million in subordinate wastewater revenue notes to finance capital improvements at the San José-Santa Clara Regional Wastewater Facility, \$46 million Lease Revenue Commercial Paper Notes, \$55 million Airport Commercial Paper Notes and \$318 million of conduit multi-family housing revenue obligations.
+FY 2019-20 debt issuance totaled \$603 million, composed of \$502 million General Obligation Bonds, \$1 million Lease Revenue Commercial Paper Notes, \$3 million Airport Commercial Paper Notes, \$18 million in subordinate wastewater revenue notes to finance capital improvements at the San José-Santa Clara Regional Wastewater Facility, and \$79 million of conduit multi-family housing revenue obligations.

-The Debt Management Program work plan for FY 2019-20 includes total debt issuance estimated at \$815 million of which approximately 37% represents refunding opportunities (31% of which has already occurred with the Series 2019 A-D GO Bond issuance).
-Of that amount \$572 million has already been issued, consisting of \$502 million in General Obligation bonds (new issuance and refunding) and \$70 million in conduit multifamily housing bonds.
-Of the remaining \$243 million, it is estimated that \$140 million will be issued for the expansion of the Solar4America Ice Centre pending Council approval, \$45 million in conduit multifamily housing bonds and \$51.7 million of Lease Revenue refunding bonds and up to \$6.5 million in commercial paper for the expansion of the City Hall campus to accommodate additional office space for the SJCE Department.
+The Debt Management Program work plan for FY 2020-21 includes total debt issuance estimated at \$1.20 billion of which approximately 68% represents refunding opportunities (31% of which has already occurred with the Series 2020A and Series 2020B Lease Revenue Bond issuances).
+Of that amount \$692 million has already been issued, consisting of \$130 million in Tax Revenue Anticipation Notes, \$356 million in Lease Revenue bonds (new issuance and refunding for Civic Center), \$146 million in Lease Revenue bonds (Ice Centre expansion) and \$60 million in conduit multifamily housing bonds.
+Of the remaining \$512 million, it is estimated that \$442 million will be for Airport Refunding and \$70 million in conduit multifamily housing bonds.
 The following graph illustrates the size of the City's debt portfolio and the dollar volume of debt issued in each of the last ten years.
-In the last few years the focus has been on refunding of debt, not issuance of new debt.
+Although issuance of new debt has been more limited during the last few years, as interest rates have hit historic lows, the focus of the Debt Management Program has shifted to refinancing debt to achieve debt service savings and to eliminate certain restrictive debt covenants or constraints.